Timothy M. Pinkston

-In 2009, Pinkston became an IEEE Fellow (Institute of Electrical and Electronics Engineers) "for contributions to design and analysis of interconnection networks and routing algorithms."
-In 2019, Pinkston became an ACM Fellow (Association for Computing Machinery) "for contributions to interconnection network routing algorithms and architectures, and leadership in expanding computing research.
-Pinkston is the first African American to become a tenured faculty member with primary appointment in engineering and the first African American to hold a decanal administrative faculty position in engineering in USC's history.
+Pinkston was elected an IEEE Fellow (Institute of Electrical and Electronics Engineers) in 2009 "for contributions to design and analysis of interconnection networks and routing algorithms" and an ACM Fellow (Association for Computing Machinery) in 2019 "for contributions to interconnection network routing algorithms and architectures, and leadership in expanding computing research.
+According to USC sources, he is the first African American to receive tenure with a primary appointment in engineering at the university and the first to serve in a senior administrative faculty role within its engineering school.

 Education

-Pinkston earned a Bachelor of Science in Electrical Engineering in 1985 from Ohio State University.
-He then went on to earn an M.S. in Electrical Engineering in 1986 and a Ph.D. in Electrical Engineering in 1993, both from Stanford University.
+Pinkston earned a Bachelor of Science in electrical engineering in 1985 from Ohio State University.
+He then went on to earn an M.S. in electrical engineering in 1986 and a Ph.D. in electrical engineering in 1993, both from Stanford University.
 The title of his Ph.D. thesis is The GLORI Strategy for Multiprocessors: Integrating Optics into the Interconnect Architecture.

 Career

-Prior to embarking on a professorial career in academia, Pinkston was a Member of Technical Staff at AT&T Bell Laboratories, a Research Intern at IBM T. J. Watson Research Laboratories, and a Hughes Doctoral Fellow and Research Staff at Hughes Research Laboratories (HRL).
-In 1993, Pinkston joined the University of Southern California as an Assistant Professor and promoted to the ranks of Associate Professor in 1999 and full Professor in 2003.
-From 2003 to 2005, he served as the Director of the Computer Engineering Division of Electrical Engineering-Systems at USC.
-In 2009, Pinkston was appointed as the Senior Associate Dean of Engineering of the USC Viterbi School of Engineering and, in 2011, became the Vice Dean for Faculty Affairs in the Viterbi School.
+Before joining academia, Pinkston worked at Bell Laboratories as a member of technical staff, at IBM T. J. Watson Research Laboratories as a research intern, and at Hughes Research Laboratories (HRL) as a Hughes Doctoral Fellow and Research Staff.
+In 1993, Pinkston joined the University of Southern California as an assistant professor and promoted to the ranks of associate professor in 1999 and full professor in 2003.
+From 2003 to 2005, he served as the director of the Computer Engineering Division of Electrical Engineering-Systems at USC.
+In 2009, Pinkston was appointed as the senior associate dean of engineering of the USC Viterbi School of Engineering and, in 2011, became the vice dean for faculty affairs in the Viterbi School.
 In 2017, Pinkston was named holder of the Louise L. Dunn Endowed Professorship in Engineering, and in 2019, he was named holder of the George Pfleger Chair in Electrical and Computer Engineering.

 At USC, Pinkston founded the Superior Multiprocessor Architecture (SMART) Interconnects Group which investigates high-performance communication architectures for parallel computer systems—interconnection networks, adaptive and reconfigurable routing algorithms, router design and implementation, and energy- and resource-efficient NoCs.
 Pinkston was the lead co-author of "Interconnection Networks", a chapter appearing as Appendix E in the 4th edition and as Appendix F in the 5th and 6th editions of the textbook Computer Architecture: A Quantitative Approach.
 He served as the founding Lead Program Director of the National Science Foundation’s Expeditions in Computing program in 2007–2008.
-Before that, he served two years as NSF's CISE CCF Program Director for the Computer Systems Architecture area and co-established the Multicore Chip Design and Architecture (MCDA) program, co-funded by SRC.
+Before that, he served two years as NSF's CISE CCF program director for the Computer Systems Architecture area and co-established the Multicore Chip Design and Architecture (MCDA) program, co-funded by SRC.

-Pinkston served as an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 1999 to 2002, a member of the Executive Committee of the IEEE Technical Committee on Computer Architecture (TCCA) from 2010–2015, and a founding member of the SIGARCH/SIGMICRO Committee to Aid Reporting on Discrimination and Harassment Policy Violations (CARES) since 2018.
+Pinkston served as an associate editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 1999 to 2002, a member of the executive committee of the IEEE Technical Committee on Computer Architecture (TCCA) from 2010 to 2015, and a founding member of the SIGARCH/SIGMICRO Committee to Aid Reporting on Discrimination and Harassment Policy Violations (CARES) since 2018.